just4id/leanote-ios/README.md

 Retired and NOT
 <a href="https://itunes.apple.com/cn/app/leanote/id1022302858?mt=8" title="Download From App Store" class="ios-download">
     <img style="width: 200px;" src="./preview/apple-store-logo.png" alt="Download From App Store">
-</a> already!
+</a> any more!
 You need build this app by yourself.

 ## 1. Building